MileHacker Logo

 Catemaco Transport & Time

-Also located in the Los Tuxtlas region, it needs approximately a 3-hour drive from Veracruz.
+Also positioned in the Los Tuxtlas region, it needs approximately a 3-an hour away by car Veracruz.
 Frequent combination with a visit to Cascada de Eyipantla for a single day trip or an overnight stay.

 Visit Details